bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `EXP1D` format rec slice fspec

-Defaults: pipe last_read 1 default_name
+Defaults: pipe rrec 1 default_name

 Description:
-`EXP1D` exports a one-dimensional slice of a blocked archive record to a file in a foreign (non-RNMR) format.
+`EXP1D` exports a one-dimensional slice of a blocked record to a file in a foreign (non-RNMR) format.
 This exportation allows one-dimensional data to be transferred from RNMR to another processing program or from one RNMR archive to another via `IMP1D`.